Strandgaard96/dotfiles/README.md

 This repo is based on a clone of [charnley/dotfiles](https://github.com/charnley/dotfiles)

-Links for inspiration on future additions.
+Links for inspiration on future additions:

 - <https://github.com/charnley/dotfiles>
 - <https://github.com/brainfucksec/neovim-lua>